hcai-mms/hcai-mms.github.io/_publications/2025_10_RecSys_CoBraR.md

 # what is the publication type and other bib specific properties
 bibentry: inproceedings
 bib:
-  journal: International Journal of Multimedia Information Retrieval # e.g. IEEE Transactions on Visualization and Computer Graphics (to appear)
+  journal: Proceedings of the Nineteenth ACM Conference on Recommender Systems # e.g. IEEE Transactions on Visualization and Computer Graphics (to appear)
   booktitle:
   editor:
   publisher: Association for Computing Machinery